-Who is responsible for the maintenance and repair of the dividing fences found in most private lots, particularly in some urban areas of South Dakota?
-And who holds ownership or rights to these fences?
+Who bears the responsibility for upkeep and repair of boundary fences typically located on private properties, particularly in some urban regions of South Dakota?
+Moreover, who holds ownership or entitlements to these fences?

 South Dakota has over a century-old fence law touching on the construction, ownership, and use of partition fences.
 Landowners in the state are liable for the expense of constructing and maintaining a boundary fence according to South Dakota codified laws sections 43-23-1 through to 43.23-6 of 1877.